 The train was packed, and I sat in a compartment with a nice Romanian family and their two young children.
 It may have been the first time the children had heard an American accent.
 The three-year-old boy stared at me in horror :o) – I winked.

-The weather was overcast, hampering views.
+The overcast weather hampered views.
 From what I could see, there wasn’t much snow on the mountain peaks.
 The train stopped at several Prahova Valley villages and mountain resorts along the way, including Sinaia, Busteni, Azuga, Ploiești, and Cheia.
 Except for Sinaia, all were new to me.

 After arriving in Braşov, it took time to sort out how to get to the areas I wanted to explore.
 Again, there was zero English spoken at the “information” booth!
 I asked a young guy (college student) who spoke English the best way to get where I wanted to go.
 I appreciated his quick and to-the-point response clarifying the obvious – take a bus (25-minute ride), walk 45+ minutes, or grab a taxi and pay ten times the cost of the bus.
 I’m beyond fed up with being cheated by taxi drivers, and have walked so much my feet ache, so I followed Google Maps and hopped a local bus.
 It worked!